GIF Maker

 Frequently Asked Questions

 Drop two or more images in the order you want them to animate, adjust frame delay, output width and quality, then Render GIF.
-The encoder runs in your browser with two web workers, and the result downloads as animation.gif — ready to drop into Slack, Discord, GitHub, or anywhere else GIFs are welcome.
+Frames are uploaded over HTTPS and encoded into a GIF on our secure server (deleted automatically afterwards), and the result downloads as animation.gif — ready to drop into Slack, Discord, GitHub, or anywhere else GIFs are welcome.

 usage